aishth/aishth.github.io/docs/research.md

 The prompt-phase emission is followed by a longer-lived broadband electromagnetic transient that is called the afterglow emission, which can last from hours to years post-burst and is produced by the deceleration of particles accelerated in the jet by the surrounding medium.<br>
 <br>

-A neat consequence of these two separate progenitor systems is that GRBs are associated to two fundamentally very distinct environments.
+A neat consequence of these two separate progenitor systems is that GRBs and their resulting emission can be associated to two fundamentally very distinct environments.<br>
+1. Collapsar-driven GRBs arise from a massive stellar progenitor and as a result are typically found in regions undergoing intense star-formation within their host galaxies.
+2. Merger-driven GRBs, on the other hand, require two explosions of the binary star components for them to end up as compact objects.
+As a result, these systems are found to be at a significant offset from their host galaxies.